farirpgs/fari-app/lib/docs/fate-stunts.md

 ### New Actions

 - **Disable Device.** If you can take apart a lock, you can take apart a clock.
-You may use Burglary instead of Crafts to disassemble anything mechanical. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Burglary instead of Crafts to disassemble anything mechanical.
 - **Five-Fingered Discount.** Why buy what you can steal?
 You may use your Burglary skill instead of your Resources skill to “buy” things.
 Everything obtained this way has the aspect _Stolen Property_ with one free invocation against you.
 The difficulty of an attempt to obtain something with Burglary may or may not be the same as the difficulty of an attempt to buy that same thing with Resources, at the GM's discretion.
-The time required may also vary. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+The time required may also vary.
 - **Talk the Talk.** You can use Burglary in place of Contacts whenever you’re dealing specifically with other thieves and burglars.
 (Fate Core, p.99)
 - **Trespass Tempo.** (requires Tripwire Sensibilities.)
 Whenever you’re running a heist, you operate on a very precise internal clock.
 You may use Burglary instead of Notice to determine turn order as long as everything is going to plan. (adapted from Spirit of the Century SRD, §6.6.1)
 - **Tripwire Sensibilities.** You’ve run into enough traps that you’ve developed an instinct for avoiding them.
 You may roll Burglary instead of Investigate or Notice in order to spot or defend against a trap. (adapted from Spirit of the Century SRD, §6.6.1)